What is a Marionberry?

 So what is a Marionberry????

-I chose to name my website MARIONBERRY COTTAGE since that is my most fave hands down blackberry.
-What I soon found out is that many outside the Pacific Northwest had no clue what a marionberry was!
+I chose to name my website MARIONBERRY DESIGN because it is my favorite blackberry.
+What I soon found out is that many outside the Pacific Northwest had no clue what a marionberry was! !
 I was asked if I named my shop after the Washington DC guy, or do I know someone named "Marion".
 Well now I am on a mission to educate everyone just what a MARIONBERRY is...

 Here is the "official" description of the Marionberry--direct from the Oregon Berry Commssion